4 Billboard Analysis

 4.10.3 Mixing criteria

 If you have multiple criteria, you separate them with a comma ,.
 Note I’ve also added returns to make the code more readable and added distinct to songs only once.
+Sometimes you might need parenthesis to control the order of operations, like with math.

 This gives us rows with either Taylor Swift or Drake, but only those that reached No. 1 (and no collaborations.)